nvmwill/nexmo-developer/_documentation/en/meetings/overview.md

 ## Meetings API or Video API?

 Both the Meetings API and the Video API allow you to use high-quality interactive video meetings in your web applications.
-The Meetings API is ideal for those who want plug and play meetings with limited customization; it takes just a few lines of code to generate a meeting and embed it into your application.
+The Meetings API is ideal for those who want plug and play meetings with limited customization; it takes only a few lines of code to generate a meeting and embed it into your application.
 The Video API is ideal for those who want more customization and flexibility, but it will take more development effort.

 Take a look at the [Video API](https://tokbox.com/developer/) documentation for more information.